-Installing the Operating System
+A. Installing the Operating System

-As Windows 7 already include Intel® SATA RAID/AHCI driver, you do not need to install separate RAID/AHCI driver during the Windows installation process.
+As Windows 7 already include Intel SATA RAID/AHCI driver, you do not need to install separate RAID/AHCI driver during the Windows installation process.
 After the operating system is installed, we recommend that you install all required drivers from the motherboard driver disk using "Xpress Install" to ensure system performance and compatibility.
-To install Windows 8.1/8, refer to the steps below.
-Step:
+To install Windows 8.1/8, refer to the steps below:

-- 1. Copy the IRST folder under BootDrv in the driver disk to your USB thumb drive. - Boot from the Windows 8.1/8 setup disk and perform standard OS installation steps.
-When the screen requesting you to load the driver appears, select Browse. - Insert the USB thumb drive and then browse to the location of the driver.
-The locations of the drivers are as follows:
+Copy the IRST folder under BootDrv in the driver disk to your USB thumb drive.

+Boot from the Windows 8.1/8 setup disk and perform standard OS installation steps.
+When the screen requesting you to load the driver appears, select Browse.

-Windows 32-bit: \iRST\32Bit Windows 64-bit: \iRST\64Bit
+Then browse to the USB flash drive and select the location of the driver.
+The locations of the drivers are as follows: Windows 32-bit: \iRST\32Bit \text{Windows 64-bit: \iRST\64Bit}

-When a screen as shown, select Intel(R) Desktop/Workstation/Server Express Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation
+When a screen as shown in Figure 1 appears, select Intel(R) Desktop/Workstation/Server Express Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.